infsci2560sp17/full-stack-web-ninazhang935/README.md

 2. Who is the target audience for your Web application?
    - People want to lose weight or keep a diet.
 3. What problem is it intended to solve for the target audience?
-   - People who want to keep in good shape probalby get in to hard condition to choose something to eat, because some food may contains much more calorie than one can imagine which will ruin the whole diet plan or the whole day's working-out.
-Furthermore, some have monotonous dishes like vegetables and fruits just in case of intake much calorie.
-I'll provide calorie inventory of all kinds of food and recommand abundant healthy, low-calorie dishes that they can choose from.
+   - More than a half People who want to loose weight can not keep going, they usually give up on the half way because of lacking encourage, motivation or supervision.
+People want to keep in good shape probalby get into hard condition to choose something to eat, because some food may contains much more calorie than one can imagine which will ruin the whole diet plan or the whole day's working-out.
+Some have monotonous dishes like vegetables and fruits just in case of intake much calorie.
+I'll provide all kinds of healthy food and recommand abundant low-calorie dishes that people can choose from.
 4. How will it meet the minimum project requirements?
-  - My site
+  - My site will include three parts: make your plan, low-fat menu, share with others.
+People can access to the low-fat menu part without a login.
+But login is required if they want to customize their own plan, share their meal or commend on others' posting.
+I will store the login information and each user's plan to database.
+People can update their weight whenever they want.
+The system can remind you to keep going if you don't update you information for a long time.
+5. Why is your proposed Web application unique or creative beyond simply meeting the minimum requirements?
+  - People can customized their own plan in order to lossing weight or not putting up weight.
+And I can supervise them whether they keep going as well as they keep a healthy weight.
+Besides, the web application can send each user some encourage emails everyday to inspire them.
+And people can share their meal, working-out records or the outcome of the plan.
+They can connect with each other to share some useful experience and encoureage others.

 ## Build status
 [![Build Status](https://travis-ci.org/infsci2560sp17/full-stack-web-ninazhang935.svg?branch=master)](https://travis-ci.org/infsci2560sp17/full-stack-web-ninazhang935)